Fintrexcap Investigation – Broker Risk Analysis for fintrexcap.com

 That is why traders should avoid depositing with Fintrexcap unless strong new evidence proves otherwise.

-Fintrexcap shows multiple strong indicators of being a scam broker and should be avoided.
+Fintrexcap shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.